Lavandula: Taxonomy

 In addition, there are numerous hybrids and cultivars in commercial and horticultural usage.

 The first major clade corresponds to subgenus Lavandula, and the second Fabricia.
 The Sabaudia group is less clearly defined.
 Within the Lavandula clade, the subclades correspond to the existing sections but place Dentatae separately from Stoechas, not within it.
 Within the Fabricia clade, the subclades correspond to Pterostoechas, Subnudae, and Chaetostachys.

-Thus the current classification includes 39 species distributed across 8 sections (the original 6 of Chaytor and the two new sections of Upson and Andrews), in three subgenera (see table below).
+The current classification includes 39 species distributed across 8 sections (the original 6 of Chaytor and the two new sections of Upson and Andrews), in three subgenera (see table below).
 However, since lavender cross-pollinates easily, countless variations present difficulties in classification.

 Taxonomic table

 This is based on the classification of Upson and Andrews, 2004.